To support innovation, the FNR runs targeted funding schemes to:

 - Facilitate partnerships between public research institutions and companies.

 INNOVATION SUPPORT & KNOWLEDGE TRANSFER

-Proof of Concept (PoC): Financial support to make innovative research ideas from public research institutions in Luxembourg more attractive to potential investors.
+JUMP (formerly PoC): Financial support to make innovative research ideas from public research institutions in Luxembourg more attractive to potential investors.
 Two deadlines per year, in April and November.

 KITS: Knowledge and innovation transfer support.
 Provides competitive funding for public research institutions in Luxembourg, enabling them to attract and integrate Knowledge Transfer Officers (TTO).
 Annual call with deadline in November.

 BRIDGES (formerly CORE-PPP): Short to mid-term (1 – 3 years) collaborative research projects between researchers employed at a public research institution in Luxembourg and a company based either in Luxembourg or abroad.
 Two deadlines per year, in March and September.